AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 Some other drawbacks:
 - OS specific (it depends on the shell)
 - Whitespace can be signiﬁcant under certain circumstances
-- Doesn’t provide for extensions to the core system
+- Doesn't provide for extensions to the core system

 ------
 ### An Overview of Build Tools: Ant